-It is the responsibility of the RN Committee to oversee an annual performance evaluation of the Company's executive team, including the ED.
+It is the responsibility of the RN Committee to oversee an annual performance evaluation of the Company's executive team, including the MD.
 The evaluation is based on specific criteria, including the business performance of the Company and its subsidiaries, whether strategic objectives are being achieved and the development of management personnel.

-An initial performance evaluation was undertaken in June 2022 in respect of the current reporting period in accordance with the evaluation process.
+A performance evaluation was undertaken in June 2023 in respect of the current reporting period in accordance with the evaluation process.